 The truth about Patent Novelty Search

-It is to be noted that a patent novelty search may sometimes appear as a search that finds concepts and products similar to the current invention that might infringe the current invention.
+It is to be noted that a patent novelty search may sometimes appear as a search that finds concepts and products similar to the current invention that might infringe on the current invention.
 But the fact about novelty is that if any patented invention is taken as a reference or a base to invent something new as its derived product, then it does not hamper the novelty terms until and unless the derived product is non-obvious.
 Thus, a patent search must not be thought of as a product clearance or an infringement search.

 Patent searches do not place any time-based constraint or do not limit the search on how far back could be searched for prior art.
 It is allowed to look into all evidence of past public use or sales, granted patents, non-patent literature, and all the patents published anywhere in the world.
-Cost is the only factor that limits the extent of patentability search.
+Cost is the only factor that limits the extent of a patentability search.
 On the other hand, prior art search which is performed by any skilled searcher believes to be the most cost-effective way for searching prior art.